 History of Tropical Cannabis & THCV in Hawaii

 Back in the day, the herb crossing the border was almost a year old and seeded.
-A lot has changed since then, but the one hit quit shit was around way back then, but it was rare and exotic.
+A lot has changed since then… the one hit quit shit was around, but harder to come by.

 Hawaiian cannabis was one of those rare, exotic types of marijuana.
 With strains like Maui Wowie, Puna Budder, and Kona Gold, to name only a few, Hawaii’s reputation for growing the world’s finest took hold.
 But that was then.